 Many of our teams encourage optional out-of-season training for their players to prepare for their upcoming seasons.
 As teams and players have become more competitive, this has become more widespread.
 PDS counts on multi-season athletes to make our teams work and so we must share our players.
-Our seasons have blurred and the below guidelines have been created to protect the in-season team and their players, and support the teams who are training players for their upcoming seasons.
+Our seasons have blurred and the below guidelines have been created to protect the inseason team and their players, and support the teams who are training players for their upcoming seasons.
 It is our hope that our student-athletes NOT be over-programmed and overstressed, nor placed in an untenable situation between demands of in-season and upcoming season coaches.
-The following guidelines should be followed when planning out-of-season training:
+The following guidelines should be followed when planning out-of-season training (summer pre-season it not part of this):

 - 1. Any athlete who is currently playing with a team, which is in season, may not participate in pre-season workouts for another team until the completion of their current season. - 2.
-Pre-season workouts cannot last longer than one hour on a weekday, or an hour and a half on a weekend. - 3.
-Pre-season workouts must start no more than 4 weeks before the season begins. - 4.
-All pre-season workouts are voluntary and not mandatory for seasonal participation, therefore cannot be used as a "try out" for the upcoming season. - 5.
-PDS Coaching staff may not be involved in teaching or leading the pre-season workouts for his/her team.
-They must be led by a student or non-PDS coach/trainer. - 6.
+All pre-season workouts, with the exception of fall pre-season sessions, are voluntary and not mandatory for seasonal participation, therefore cannot be used as a "try out" for the upcoming season. - 3.
+PDS Coaching staff may not be involved in teaching or leading the pre-season workouts for their team.
+They must be lead by a student or non-PDS coach/trainer. - 4.
 All pre-season workouts must be cleared through the PDS Athletics office.